ManishJyani/SupervisedMLAndrewNg/README.md

 Lab 5 : Computed the cost function ,refer it for the code.

 Lab 6: Wrote the code for logistic regression problem with 2 features and binary classification problem ,same old method , compute gradient for weights and bias and then calculate the new one with gradient decent method .
 Just keep track on Cost function ,just to check if we are going in the right direction or not and plot the results .

+Lab 7 : Build the model using scikit learn , initiate the model , call fit to train the model and .predict to make the prediction , very simple ,just 3 lines of code .